rafaelmchaves/transferService/README.md

 # Future - limitations

-Include queues using AMQP.

-Remove syncronized of controller method.

-Controller should call a class that sends a message to a queue.
-Some listener class listens this message and calls other use case resposible for the calculate.
+The AccountController.transferMoney is syncronized and it's can be a big problem, because others applications will be waiting response of our microservice.
+So, we need to remove syncronized of controller method and our controller should call a class that sends the transfer request message to a queue.
+That way, the response of mircroservice will be faster and the processing will occour in other moment.
+We need to create a listener class that listens this message and calls other use case resposible for the calculate this transfer request.
 This way, there will not problems with isolation and performance.